 You can add up to 15 accounts to the list.
 To delete an account from the list, switch to that account and click Log out.
 That account will disappear from the list and you will automatically be logged in to the next one.

 How to log in to Yandex on a third-party device safely

-When you open a Yandex service, you have to re-enter the password only if you didn't visit Yandex services for three months.
+After logging in to Yandex, you will only have to enter your password again on this device if you don't log in to Yandex services for three months or more.
 This is convenient for personal or home computers, but can be dangerous on public computers (for example, in an internet cafe): if you forget to log out of your account, the next person with the same computer will get access to your data.

 To secure your account on someone else's computer, use incognito mode in the browser.